-A walk along the creek bed will take you along the Glegnelg and you may even spot a wombat hole or two, as these shy natives are common in this area.
+A walk along the creek bed will take you along the Glenelg and you may even spot a wombat hole or two, as these shy natives are common in this area.

 Dry Creek Native Forest Reserve Map, South Australia

-Another walk available in the Dry Creek Native Forest Reserve is the River walk.
-The River walk is a little shorter at about 3 kilometers and takes about 90 minutes to complete.
+Another walk available in the Dry Creek Native Forest Reserve is the Riverwalk.
+The Riverwalk is a little shorter at about 3 kilometres and takes about 90 minutes to complete.
 This walk features viewing platforms and you will see the spectacular Glenelg River along your way.
 This walk is easy to moderate and a person with average fitness will easily be able to complete the walk.

 The Mount Gambier township is located on the slopes of Mount Gambier (an extinct volcano) and is inundated with volcanic craters above sea level and the limestone caves beneath.
 The creek beds of the Forest reserve were formed as the result of volcanic activities many years ago.
 If you are near to the Mount Gambier area and want to enjoy a bit of nature, be sure to visit the Dry Creek Native Forest Reserve.